espena/dashcam-geodb/README.md

 ## Run
 Enter the `dcm-php` container and cd to `/srv/main`.
 From there, run `./parse.sh` to start parsing the video files.

+Two command-line parameters are supported:

+- `prune-history` will process all files in the source directory.
+Normally, only new files will be parsed.
+- `prune-plex-taggings` will remove any previous tags from each file before adding new ones.